From off-campus, please dial: 781-736-XXXX.

 Jennifer Largaespada is a junior undergraduate student at Brandeis majoring in International and Global Studies with a minor in Creativity, the Arts, and Social Transformation (CAST).
 She is excited to be working with the International Center for Ethics, Justice and Public Life this semester and especially the Peacebuilding and the Arts department.
 In her downtime, Jennifer enjoys playing board games, swimming, and warm weather.

 Lauren Satterlee, Web and Communications Specialist

 Lauren Satterlee manages research, writes content and serves as editor for the Peacebuilding and the Arts NOW e-newsletter as well as the organization's website.
-Lauren holds a Masters of Arts in Sustainable International Development from the Heller School for Social Policy and Management at Brandeis University.
-Currently, Lauren also manages programs for the U.S. office of the Forest Stewardship Council, an international nonprofit organization that works to promote environmentally sound, socially beneficial and economically prosperous management of the world's forests.
-Prior to graduate school, Lauren worked for Environmental Initiative and for the American Refugee Committee, where she managed the organization’s social media presence and helped develop the web 2.0 strategy and best practices for the organization.
-She also served as an AmeriCorps VISTA with Ashoka's Youth Venture.
-During an urban studies internship with a neighborhood arts cooperative, she co-organized the Red Hot Art Festival, and has a strong belief in the power of the arts to give a voice to individuals and communities, especially those that are traditionally marginalized.
+Lauren holds a MA in Sustainable International Development from the Heller School for Social Policy and Management at Brandeis University.
+Currently, Lauren also manages programs for the U.S. office of the Forest Stewardship Council, an international nonprofit organization that works to promote environmentally sound, socially beneficial, and economically prosperous management of the world's forests.
+Lauren has managed digital communications for other nonprofit organizations, including managing the social media presence and developing web 2.0 strategy for American Refugee Committee.
+She co-organized the Red Hot Art Festival in Minneapolis, and has a strong belief in the power of the arts to give a voice to individuals and communities, especially those that are traditionally marginalized.
 Lauren is also an amateur photographer.
 She is honored to have the opportunity to support to the work of the Program in Peacebuilding and the Arts and a remarkable global network of artists, cultural workers, and peacebuilders.